yevbes/Flowable-History-Example/README.md

 # History configuration
-To persist historic information it is necesary define history level with async history definition.
+To persist historic information it is necessary define history level with async history definition.
 This definitions can be configured using properties file.

 ```sh
 # flowable.process.servlet.path=/service # Process servlet path definition